Burnham Grammar School

 Burnham Grammar School (BGS) is a co-educational grammar school in Burnham, Buckinghamshire.
 In October 2011 the school became an academy.
-It takes students aged 11–18, with approximately 900 on roll.
+It takes students aged 11–18, with approximately 1250 on roll (as of 2021/2022).

-The school has an all-weather full-sized tiger-turf sports pitch that the Wycombe Wanderers first team occasionally train on, complete with floodlights and changing room facilities.

 In September 2004 the Department for Education and Skills (DfES) awarded the school specialist school status as a science college.

 In May 2011 the school applied for academy status in order to be released from local education authority (LEA) control.

-The school has a vertical tutoring system and students are split into four houses:
+The school has a vertical tutoring system.